Smithsolutionsmi/Smithsolutionsmi/README.md

 🚀 Project Management | GRC Cybersecurity | Tech Solutions

-I help businesses build AI-first systems that are secure, scalable, and smart.
+I help businesses build tech systems that are secure, scalable, and smart.
-Focused on blending strategy, automation, and protection to deliver real results.
+Focused on blending strategy and protection to deliver real results.

 🧠 Core Skills